Brain-Inspired Cognitive Architectures

 The central ambition of this focus area is to better understand how brain networks enable visuo-motor and cognitive functions, such as dexterous manipulation, spatial navigation, and relational reasoning.

-Our approach is to emulate the architecture and operation of the brain by designing functional cognitive architectures addressing challenging visuo-motor and cognitive problems.
-Numerical simulations and embodiment in virtual or real robots enable us to study closed-loop interactions between the brain, the body, and the physical environment.
-We target the development of a novel cognitive framework supporting the flexible integration of a range of heterogeneous modules, representing brain areas, into coherent embodied architectures.
-Furthermore, we develop new learning rules to train the modules in biologically-plausible ways and new neuromorphic computation methods for rapid, energy-efficient simulation of large-scale models.
-Our computational architectures can perform a variety of cognitive functions and lead to new experimentally-testable hypotheses about brain function.
+Our approach has been to emulate the architecture and operation of the brain by designing functional cognitive architectures addressing challenging visuo-motor and cognitive problems.
+Numerical simulations and embodiment in virtual or real robots enabled us to study closed-loop interactions between the brain, the body, and the physical environment.
+We targeted the development of a novel cognitive framework supporting the flexible integration of a range of heterogeneous modules, representing brain areas, into coherent embodied architectures.
+Furthermore, we developed new learning rules to train the modules in biologically-plausible ways and new neuromorphic computation methods for rapid, energy-efficient simulation of large-scale models.
+Our computational architectures can perform a variety of cognitive functions and led to new experimentally-testable hypotheses about brain function.